'Zorba the Greek' composer Theodorakis dies aged 96 - RFI

 Renowned Greek composer Mikis Theodorakis, who scored the 1964 classic film "Zorba the Greek" and was an icon of resistance to the former military junta, died in Athens on Thursday aged 96.

-A prolific talent and political maverick, Theodorakis was adulated in his home country for his inspirational music and defiance during the junta that ruled from 1967-74.
+A prolific talent and political maverick, Theodorakis was adored in Greece for his inspirational music and defiance during the junta that ruled from 1967-74.

-The country will mark three days of mourning to honour his long career and cultural contribution.
+Following the news of his death, the Greek flag was flown at half mast at the Acropolis on Thursday, while parliament observed a minute's silence.

-But he was perhaps best-known around the world for his film title scores which also included "Z" in 1969 and "Serpico" in 1973.
+He was best-known around the world for his film title scores which also included "Z" in 1969 and "Serpico" in 1973.

 His work ranged from operas to choral music and popular songs, providing a soundtrack to the life of his country.

-In recent years, he suffered heart problems for which he had previously been hospitalised.
+In recent years, he suffered heart problems for which he had been hospitalised.

 Greek Culture Minister Lina Mendoni said "today we lost a part of Greece's soul.